Acura MDX Insurance Rates

 Rates are averaged for all Acura MDX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance not only requires having a decent driving record, but also having above-average credit, being claim-free, and qualifying for all possible discounts.
-Take the time to compare rates at every other renewal by requesting quotes from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.
+Getting lower rates on car insurance not only requires having a decent driving record, but also having above-average credit, eliminating unnecessary coverage, and possibly higher deductibles.
+Set aside time to shop around at least once a year by getting rate quotes from direct carriers like Progressive and GEICO, and also from local independent and exclusive agents.

-The following items are a brief summary of the concepts that were covered in the above illustrations.
+The following items are a brief review of the primary concepts that were raised in the charts and tables above.

-- Higher risk drivers that tend to have accidents or serious violations pay on average $1,650 more every year than a driver with a clean driving record
+- Higher risk drivers with DUI or reckless driving convictions pay an average of $1,650 more annually than a driver with a clean driving record

 - Increasing physical damage deductibles can save around $575 each year